mlcommons/ck/docs/getting-started.md

 Note that this file will be automatically generated if it doesn't exist in your repository.

-While working on modularizing, unifying and automating MLPerf benchmarks, we decided to embedd a CM interface to this development repository in the [cm-mlops directory](https://github.com/mlcommons/ck/tree/master/cm-mlops)
+While working on modularizing, unifying and automating MLPerf benchmarks, we decided to embed a CM interface to this development repository in the [cm-mlops directory](https://github.com/mlcommons/ck/tree/master/cm-mlops)

 The `prefix` in `cmr.yaml` tells CM to search for the CM interface in some sub-directory of a given repository